cvxr/CVX/doc/support.rst

 -----------

-If you believe you have found a *bug* in CVX or in one of the underlying solvers, then we encourage you to  submit a bug report directly to `CVX Research Support (support@cvxr.com) <mailto:support@cvxr.com>`_.
+If you believe you have found a *bug* in CVX or in one of the underlying solvers, then we encourage you to submit a bug report---either by email to to ``cvx@cvxr.com`` or through our
+`web-based support portal <http://support.cvxr.com>`_.
 Please include the following in your bug report so we can fully reproduce the problem:

 1. the CVX model and supporting data that caused the error.